10 Best Virtually Yours Beautiful Garden Tours

 3. Toronto Botanical Gardens, Toronto, Canada

-History: This garden was once the Toronto Civic Garden Centre, and its main building was designed my Raymond Moriyama.
+History: This garden was once the Toronto Civic Garden Center, and its main building was designed my Raymond Moriyama.
 It sits on four acres, divided into 17 themed smaller gardens.
 It is a non-profit horticultural and educational organisation.

 Features: Woodland walk and Bird habitat.
 Two Green Roofs, one on the Horticulture Centre.
 Kitchen and Herb Garden.
 Wildflower meadow.
 View